Catholic Charities Archdiocese of Denver Increases Online Giving By Switching from PayPal to Qgiv

 Tricia Erickson, part of the Catholic Charities Archdiocese of Denver’s Financial Analysis team, explained that the agency’s fundraisers needed an online donation platform that offered diverse fundraising methods and was easy to use.
 “We were looking for something that could do more,” she said.
 The agency appreciated that Qgiv offered fundraising methods like in-person kiosks, mobile options, social fundraising, and more.
 Erickson also mentioned that Qgiv “is easier for our resource department to use” — an important consideration for the agency, which relies on their resource department for such a large part of their funding.

 Switching to Qgiv has proven to be a good choice for the agency.
 Aside from saving the resource development team time and effort, the agency’s online forms succeeded in raising a significant amount of funds right away.
-In 2014, their first year accepting online donations, the Catholic Charities Archdiocese of Denver used Qgiv’s platforms to raise more than $1,158,000 in online donations alone.
+In their first year accepting online donations, the Catholic Charities Archdiocese of Denver used Qgiv’s platforms to raise more than $1,158,000 in online donations alone.
+In three years, their Ride the Rockies fundraiser saw a 500% increase in donations because of the enthusiasm of the fundraisers, the creativity of the organization’s resource development department, and their familiarity with the Qgiv system.

 Produced in cooperation with